Dentosal/test-repo/README.md

-Repo for testing GitHub features like CI and such
+Repo for testing GitHub features like CI and such.

+Currently includes github actions & pages -based code coverge reporting.